Looking for a way to keep your money safe, yet want to be sure that it outpaces inflation? Series I bonds may be the perfect solution for you.

 By the early 2000s, the federal government decided people were getting too good of a deal buying them.
 So they basically made them worthless for people to purchase moving forward.

-But fast forward to today: With economies slowing around the world, the threat of us going into a recession rising and interest rates going down, all of a sudden I bonds are potentially a good place for you to stash cash again.
+But fast forward to today and suddenly I bonds are potentially a good place for you to stash cash again.

 Here’s what you need to know before getting started…

 1. How Do Series I Savings Bonds Pay You?

 The “I” in Series I bonds stands for “inflation.”
 But that’s just half the picture.
 There are actually two interest rates you earn money from when you buy an I bond:

 - A fixed rate that you know when you buy the I bond and that never changes for as long as you hold it